-We are the leading funder of brain tumour research in the UK, spending over £18.3 million to date on pioneering projects that will help adults and children with brain tumours.
+We are the leading funder of brain tumour research in the UK, committing over £41.2 million to date on pioneering projects that will help adults and children with brain tumours.

-We spend 80p in every £1 donated on our charitable aims, so the more we raise, the more we will invest in research.
 We fund research through a competitive, fair and transparent process of best practice called peer review to ensure we only select the very best research that will have a real impact on those affected by brain tumours.

 This research involves innovative approaches that could change our understanding, diagnosis and management of brain tumours.